TheMastro-11/Tezos-Contracts/README.md

 * Syntax: Ligo has a syntax that is inspired by OCaml and other functional programming languages, while Archetype has a syntax that is inspired by Python and other popular programming languages.
 SmartPy has a syntax that is similar to Python.

-* Built-in libraries and data types: All three languages have a rich set of built-in libraries and data types, including support for integers, strings, lists, tuples, records, and maps.
-However, the specific set of libraries and data types available in each language may differ slightly.

-* Testing and debugging: All three languages have support for testing and debugging, including built-in test frameworks and integration with popular testing tools.
-However, the specific set of testing and debugging tools available in each language may differ slightly.

-* Development tools and frameworks: All three languages have integration with popular development tools and frameworks, including support for IDEs and integration with Git and GitHub.
-However, the specific set of development tools and frameworks available in each language may differ slightly.

 Overall, while Ligo, Archetype, and SmartPy all have similar capabilities and are well-suited for developing smart contracts, they are designed to work with different blockchain platforms and have slightly different syntax and tool sets.